MdSaquibAlam05/Simon-Says-Game/README.md

 # Simon-Says-Game
-This is a simon says game..
+This is a simon says game.